Picea rubens: Conservation

-Significant efforts have been made to increase the growth of red spruce trees in western North Carolina.
-Most notably by Molly Tartt on behalf of the Daughters of the American Revolution.
-Tartt, a resident of Brevard North Carolina, embarked on a mission to find the lost red spruce Pisgah Forest that had been planted by the DAR as a memorial to the lives lost during the American Revolution.
-The forest, consisting of 50,000 trees was dedicated in 1940 and had until recently been forgotten until Tartt located and identified the forest.
+Significant efforts have been made to increase the growth of red spruce trees in western North Carolina, most notably by Molly Tartt on behalf of the Daughters of the American Revolution (DAR).
+Tartt embarked on a mission to find the lost red spruce forest that had been planted by the DAR as a memorial to the lives lost during the American Revolution.
+The forest, consisting of 50,000 trees was dedicated in 1940 and had until recently been forgotten until Tartt located and identified the forest near Devil's Courthouse.